alanshlam/HoneyNet/README.md

 ### T-Pot Honeypot Usage

-Watch the video below to learn how to use the T-Pot honeypot to collect malware files and monitor hacker activities.
+The video below shows how to use the T-Pot honeypot to collect malware files and monitor hacker activities.

 [![Watch the video](https://img.youtube.com/vi/918dgVJLqgU/0.jpg)<br>
 (https://www.youtube.com/watch?v=918dgVJLqgU)